Conformal dynamics at infinity for groups with contracting elements: Conformal density on the convergence boundary

 \subsection{Quasiconformal density}

 Buseman (quasi-)cocyles are indispensable to formulate (quasi-)conformal density on $\pU$.
 As shown in Lemma \ref{ClosedFinDiff}, conical points in any convergence boundary can be associated with Buseman quasi-cocycles.
 Let $\mathcal C$ be the $G$-invariant subset of non-pinched points in \ref{AssumpC}.
-Our last assumption requests this property holds for the set $\mathcal C$ of non-pinched points in \ref{AssumpC}.
+Our last assumption requires that Buseman quasi-cocycles extends to the set $\mathcal C$.

 Given $z \in \U$, let $B_z(x, y): = d(x, z) -d(y,z)$ for $x, y \in \U$. \begin{assump} There exists a family of Buseman quasi-cocycles based at points in $\mathcal C$ so that for any $x, y \in \U$, we have